louchesprocket/pgnutil/README.md

 By default, pgnutil will output the full text of the game in response to any search operation.
 The "-s" option may be used to restrict the output to a pipe-separated list of selected fields.
 Selected fields may include any PGN tag and should be separated on the command line by commas.
 There are several "special" selectors recognized by the "-s" option.
 For example:

-* 	moves: causes pgnutil to print the game's move list
+* 	moves: causes pgnutil to output the game's move list
+* 	tags: causes pgnutil to output an alphabetized list of the game's header tags
+* 	decoratedmoves: causes pgnutil to output the game's move list and move comments
+* 	openingmoves: causes pgnutil to output the opening move list (see [Openings](#openings), below)
+* 	oid: causes pgnutil to output the game's opening identifier (see [Openings](#openings), below)
+* 	winner: causes pgnutil to output the name of the winner
+* 	loser: causes pgnutil to output the name of the loser
 * 	opponent: when the "-mp" (match player) option is used, output the name of the other player
+* 	playerelo: when the "-mp" (match player) option is used, output the value of the "Elo" header for the specified player
+* 	opponentelo: when the "-mp" (match player) option is used, output the value of the "Elo" header for the opposing player
-* 	gameno: causes pgnutil to print the game's position within the PGN file
+* 	gameno: causes pgnutil to output the game's ordinal position within the PGN file
-* 	oid: causes pgnutil to print the game's opening identifier (see below)
-* 	winner: causes pgnutil to print the name of the winner
+* 	plies: causes pgnutil to output the number of half-moves present in the game
-* 	loser: causes pgnutil to print the name of the loser
+* 	textsize: causes pgnutil to output the size (in characters) of the original game text

 Thus, the command: